johnpapa/vscode-angular-essentials/README.md

 [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=pkief.material-icon-theme) Show material icons in the explorer

 [Node npm](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script) This extension supports running npm scripts defined in the package.json file and validating the installed modules against the dependencies defined in the package.json.

+[Karma Problem Matcher](https://marketplace.visualstudio.com/items?itemName=rctay.karma-problem-matcher) Capture errors from Karma tests running in Visual Studio Code, so test failures will show up in 'Problems' pane (Ctrl+Shift+M on Windows/Linux, ⇧⌘M on Mac) and the failing test can also be made known to VS Code, eg. highlighted with squiggly lines, jumping to it with F8.